Beliavsky/Fortran-Best-Practices/README.md

 #### Use compiler options that detect unused variables or parameters, and delete them

-#### Compile with a standard conformance option and fix code that is not conformant
+#### Compile with a standard conformance option and fix code that is not conformant.
+Consider fixing code that uses obsolescent features.
 Use for example ```gfortran -std=f2018``` or ```ifort -stand:f18```

 #### Regularly compile and run your code with multiple compilers